nocobase/docs/docs/en-US/handbook/ui/blocks/block-settings/block-linkage-rule.md

 ![20250427144259](https://static-docs.nocobase.com/20250427144259.png)

-> **Note**: Before executing the block linkage rule, the block's display must first pass through **ACL permission checks**.
-Only when the user has the necessary access permissions will the block linkage rule logic be evaluated.
-In other words, the block linkage rule will only take effect once the ACL view permissions are met.
+> **Note**: Before executing the block linkage rules, the block's visibility must first pass through **ACL permission checks**.
+Only when the user has the corresponding access rights can the block linkage rule logic be applied.
+In other words, the block linkage rules take effect only after the ACL view permission requirements are met.
+Without any block linkage rules, the block is displayed by default.

 ### Control Blocks with Global Variables